Topological Spherical T-duality -- Dimension change from higher degree $H$-flux: Global angular form

 \section{Global angular form}

-One of the key ingredients for the construction of T-dual spaces and eventual proof of the isomorphism of twisted cohomologies is a global angular form, which is carefully explained, for example, in \cite{bott-tu}.
+The key ingredient for the construction of T-dual spaces, proof of the isomorphism of twisted cohomologies and eventual introduction of a geometric interpretation of T-duality is a global angular form, which is carefully explained, for example, in \cite{bott-tu}.
 We recall below its definition and main properties.

-\begin{definition} Given an oriented sphere bundle $\pi\colon E \to M$ with fiber $S^m$, a {\it global angular form} on $E$ is a form $\psi \in \Omega^m(E)$ such that \begin{itemize} \item There is an $x \in M$, for which $\pi_*\psi|_x:= \int_{E_x} \psi = 1$, where $E_x$ is the fiber over $x$, \item $d\psi = \pi^*e$, for some form $e \in \Omega^{m+1}(M)$. \end{itemize} \end{definition} The second condition implies that $\pi_*\psi$ is a constant function and hence if the normalization of $\psi$ holds at one fiber it holds at all fibers.
+\begin{definition} Given an oriented sphere bundle $\pi\colon E \to M$ with fiber $S^m$, a {\it global angular form} on $E$ is a form $\psi \in \Omega^m(E)$ such that \begin{itemize} \item There is an $x \in M$, for which $\pi_*\psi|_x:= \int_{E_x} \psi = 1$, where $E_x$ is the fiber over $x$, \item $d\psi = \pi^*\varepsilon$, for some form $\varepsilon \in \Omega^{m+1}(M)$. \end{itemize} \end{definition} The second condition implies that $\pi_*\psi$ is a constant function and hence if the normalization of $\psi$ holds at one fiber it holds at all fibers.

 \begin{remark} One can further require that for all $x\in M$ the restriction of the global angular form to $E_x$ is in fact a volume form.
-Since our results are topological, this last condition is not relevant, but imposing it is also not a restriction, since any oriented sphere bundle admits a global angular form which also satisfies this condition \cite{bott-tu}.
-It may quite well be that for specific geometric applications one must be careful about the allowed global angular forms. \end{remark} \begin{lemma}[Bott--Tu \cite{bott-tu}, pg 118-119] Any two choices of global angular form on an oriented sphere bundle $E \to M$ give rise to the same cohomology class $\mc{E} = [e]\in H^{m+1}(M)$. \end{lemma}
+As it turns out, we will not need that assumption but imposing it is also not a restriction, since any oriented sphere bundle admits a global angular form which also satisfies this condition \cite{bott-tu}.
+It may quite well be that for specific geometric applications and connections to physics not explored in this paper, one must be careful about the allowed global angular forms. \end{remark} \begin{lemma}[Bott--Tu \cite{bott-tu}, pg 118-119] Any two choices of global angular form on an oriented sphere bundle $E \to M$ give rise to the same cohomology class $\mc{E} = [\varepsilon]\in H^{m+1}(M)$. \end{lemma}

 \begin{definition} The class $\mc{E}$ defined above is the \emph{Euler class} of the oriented sphere bundle. \end{definition}